Fraud Blocker

 Step 5: Packing Electronics Safely

-Electronics require special care due to internal components.
+Electronics require special care.

 Electronics Packing Tips

-• Use original boxes if available
+• Use original boxes if possible

-• Wrap screens with foam sheets
+• Wrap screens with foam

-• Remove cords and pack separately
+• Remove and organize cables

 • Label boxes clearly

-Avoid packing electronics with heavy items.
+Avoid mixing electronics with heavy items.

 Step 6: Packing Mirrors, Artwork, and Frames